leouieda/agu-cancun2013/data/README.md

 # References

 Dutra, A. C., and Y. R. Marangoni (2009), Gravity and magnetic 3D inversion of Morro do Engenho complex, Central Brazil, Journal of South American Earth Sciences, 28(2), 193-203, doi:10.1016/j.jsames.2009.02.006.

 # Files

-## A2.dat
+## ME-A2.dat

-The residual A2 anomaly, interpolated with topography and height.
+The residual total field anomaly, interpolated with topography and height.

-# Physical properties
+# physical-properties.json

 The regional field has: